 Flights to Miami International Airport come in from all over the world, including major international hubs like Cancun, Buenos Aires, Berlin, Toronto, Paris, seattle, Rome, New York, São Paulo, Amsterdam, Zurich, Moscow and Lisbon.

 The airport is located nine miles (15km) west of central Miami.

 Getting to the city

-The airport is well connected to the greater Miami area by numerous services offered by the Miami-Dade Transit Department.
-These include the scheduled, local Metrobus (the bus station is on Level 1 of Concourse E); a mass-transit Metrorail system; a fixed rail system designated specifically for downtown Miami and Brickell; and the TriRail commuter train, reaching Broward and Palm Beach Counties from the Airport Station to the east of the airport on NW 21st Street.
-Taxis and shuttles are available from the arrivals level, outside the baggage claim areas.
-Car rental agents operate outside the terminal building and can be reached on a shuttle service.
+The airport is well connected to the new Miami Intermodal Centre by the free MIA Mover electric train, from here numerous services offered by the Miami-Dade Transit Department connect to the greater Miami.
+These include the scheduled, local Metrobus; a mass-transit Metrorail system; a fixed rail system designated specifically for downtown Miami and Brickell; and the TriRail commuter train, reaching Broward and Palm Beach Counties.

 GMT -5 (GMT -4 from March to November).

 Car rental agents operate at the new Miami Intermodal Centre (Central Station) which is connected to the airport by the the free MIA Mover electric train.
 Companies represented include Alamo, Avis, Budget, Dollar, Enterprise, Hertz, National and Thrifty.